-Extracting Dates from Unstructured Text Strings in Microsoft Access Databases
+How to Extract Dates from Text Strings in Microsoft® Access Databases

 Many of the databases I’ve been engaged to update share the same issue: users have been forced to input a mix of information into a single field because sufficient fields have not been provided.

-In migrating the information to a properly structured database, the text-string content of that single field needs to be broken down and distributed across a number of new fields.
+In migrating the data to a properly structured database, the text-string content of that single field needs to be broken down and distributed across a number of new fields.